Iontophoresis and Hyperhidrosis

 The use of electricity in medicine dates back centuries.
-Since 1952 iontophoresis has been used for the treatment of palmar and plantar hyperhidrosis.
+Since 1952, iontophoresis has been used for the treatment of palmar and plantar hyperhidrosis.
 Iontophoresis involves the use of electrical current to deliver ionized matter through the skin.
-The exact mechanism of action is still unclear but it is thought that the interaction between the electric current, pH and ionic movement found in tap water possibly creates a prolonged interruption in sweat gland function, conduction, and perhaps by inducing some sort of blockage in the sweat gland pores which in turn obstructs sweat flow and secretion.
+The exact mechanism of action is still unclear, but it is thought that the interaction between the electric current, pH levels, and ionic movement found in tap water possibly creates a prolonged interruption in sweat gland function and conduction thus giving temporary relief to those suffering from hyperhidrosis (excessive sweating).

-So far hystolgical studies did not show any plugging of the pores or impairing of electrochemical gradient of sweat secretion in those individuals.
+So far, historical studies have not shown any plugging of the pores or impairing of the electrochemical gradient of sweat secretion in those individuals.
 Commercial iontophoresis devices have been available since the 1980’s for home use in the treatment of hyperhidrosis.

 Adverse affects of iontophoresis are generally minimal.
-They include irritation, dryness and peeling of skin, vesicals in the short but not long term, redness, burning and stinging sensation that usually resolves on cessation of therapy.
+They include irritation, dryness and peeling of skin, vesicles in the short but not long term, redness, burning, and stinging sensations that usually resolve themselves when the therapy is finished.

-Recently instead of tap water in the iontophoresis devices researches started to use anticholinergic solutions to increase the effect of the iontophoresis machine.
-So far not to many studies confirmed the superiority of this treatment which can cause the same side effects as mentioned above.
-Dry type of iontophoretic devices were also tried but so far very limited clinical evidence is available.
+Recently instead of using tap water in the iontophoresis devices, researches started to use anticholinergic solutions to increase the effect of the iontophoresis machine.
+So far, not too many studies have confirmed the superiority of this treatment, which can cause the same side effects mentioned above.
+Dry types of iontophoretic devices were also used, but so far very limited clinical evidence is available.